 Test Agent Natively Pre-integrated into Junos® OS Evolved-based Network Equipment

 The Test Agent natively pre-integrated in Junos OS Evolved-based network equipment gives network operators an easy way to use active testing, monitoring, and troubleshooting on the data plane.
-It goes beyond traditional embedded test functionality for basic TWAMP and Y.1731 use cases by providing more fine-grained measurements for richer network KPIs, including for load testing using target traffic volumes before service activation.
-Test Agent support includes RPM and OAM, specifically TWAMP, UDP, TCP, HTTP, DNS, Ping, PathTrace, IPTV, and OTT video.
+It goes beyond traditional embedded test functionality for basic TWAMP and Y.1731 use cases by providing more fine-grained measurements for richer network KPIs.
+Test Agent supports UDP, TCP, HTTP, DNS, Ping, PathTrace, IPTV, and OTT video.

 Test Agent Software Appliance—Downloadable Software for Standard x86 Hardware